oracle-livelabs/spatial-graph/spatial/run-spatial-queries/run-spatial-queries.md

 * When using the ```SDO_NUM_RES``` parameter, no other criteria are used in the ```WHERE``` clause. ```SDO_NUM_RES``` takes only proximity into account.
 For example, if you added a criterion to the ```WHERE``` clause because you wanted the five closest STORES having a specific zipcode, and four of the five closest STORES have a different zipcode, the query would return only one row.
 This behavior is specific to the ```SDO_NUM_RES``` parameter.
 In the following query you will include a distance operator to return the actual distances for the 5 nearest stores.

-**Identify 5 closest STORES to the Dallas Warehouse with distance:**
+**Query 2: Identify the 5 closest STORES to the Dallas Warehouse with distance:**
 ```
 <copy>
 SELECT